Slight adjustments to the structure of your story can guarantee a larger audience.

 Same with the Concerns and Consequences.
 The consequence of failing to understand something is a need to conceptualize an alternative--you have to fill that hole in your understanding with your own concept of how things fit together.
 If everyone in the story is going to be struggling with changing their natures and becoming something they have never been before, then the counter to that--the Relationship Story between the two principal characters--needs to explore the efforts to achieve something (or Obtain something) in order to properly balance out the narrative.

-That still leaves out the Story Limit.
+That still leaves out the Story Continuum.
 Why doesn't it affect anything?

 The structural model of Dramatica that many are familiar with displays a model of the mind at rest.
 Here, everything sits comfortably in their correct position, perfectly balanced and at peace.